LibreCat/Catmandu-Solr/README.md

 # AUTHOR

-Nicolas Franck, `nicolas.franck at ugent.be`

-# CONTRIBUTORS

 Nicolas Steenlant, `nicolas.steenlant at ugent.be`

 Patrick Hochstenbach, `patrick.hochstenbach at ugent.be`

+Nicolas Franck, `nicolas.franck at ugent.be`

 # SYNOPSIS